willcl-ark/lntenna-python/docs/lntenna_flow.md

 ## Nodes

-* MESH1
+* MESH1 (1x GoTenna Mesh, no WAN connection)
-* GATEWAY
+* GATEWAY (1x GoTenna Mesh, with WAN connection)

 ## Flow

 #### MESH1 ---> GATEWAY

-Broadcast (or private msg) to GATEWAY of form "sat_req" which includes:
+Broadcast (or private) message to GATEWAY of form "sat_req" which includes:

 1) a message (?
 Bytes)
 2) a bitcoin refund address (34 Bytes)